Atheism: 20th century

-New Atheism
+21st century

-"New Atheism" is a movement among some early-21st-century atheist writers who have advocated the view that "religion should not be tolerated but should be countered, criticized, and exposed by rational argument wherever its influence arises."
+"New Atheism" is a movement among some early-21st-century atheist writers who have advocated the view that "religion should not be tolerated but should be countered, criticized, and exposed by rational argument wherever its influence arises".
+The movement is commonly associated with Sam Harris, Daniel Dennett, Richard Dawkins, Christopher Hitchens, and Victor J. Stenger.
+The religiously motivated terrorist events of 9/11 and the partially successful attempts to change the American science curriculum to include creationist ideas, together with support for those ideas from the religious right, have been cited by "new" atheists as evidence of a need to move toward a more secular society.

-The movement is commonly associated with Sam Harris, Daniel Dennett, Richard Dawkins, Victor J. Stenger, Christopher Hitchens, and to some extent Ayaan Hirsi Ali.
-Several best-selling books by these authors, published between 2004 and 2007, form the basis for much of the discussion of "New" Atheism.
-In best-selling books, the religiously-motivated terrorist events of 9/11 and the partially successful attempts of the Discovery Institute to change the American science curriculum to include creationist ideas, together with support for those ideas from George W. Bush in 2005, have been cited by authors such as Harris, Dennett, Dawkins, Stenger, and Hitchens as evidence of a need to move toward a more secular society.
+Melbourne hosted the first Global Atheist Convention in 2010 (branded as the largest event of its kind in the world), sponsored by the Atheist Foundation of Australia and Atheist Alliance International.
+It took place at the Melbourne Convention & Exhibition Centre from 12 to 14 March that year.
+Over 2,000 delegates attended, with all available tickets selling out more than five weeks prior to the event.
+A second conference was held, also in Melbourne, from 13 to 15 April 2012.
+A third convention, planned for February 2018, was cancelled, apparently because of insufficient interest.